 The character requirements are set out under Section 501 of the Migration Act 1958.

 You will not pass the character test if:

-- having regard to your past and present general conduct, you are found not to be of good character
+- your past and present criminal or general conduct shows that you are not of good character

 If you are applying for temporary or permanent migration